dfelinto/blender-manual/manual/modeling/geometry_nodes/input/scene_time.rst

    Scene Time node.

-The *Scene Time* node outputs the current scene time in seconds or frames.
+The *Scene Time* node outputs the current time in the scene's animation in units of seconds or frames.

 Inputs